Samsung/Tizen.NET/_posts/2019-05-20-CircularUI-MediaPlayer.md

 This is recommended for detailed control of media content.

-Since [Tizen.CircularUI 1.1 version][Tizen.CircularUI_1.1], MediaView/MediaPlayer APIs are provided in Tizen.CircularUI API to make it easier to use.
+Since [Tizen.CircularUI 1.1.0 version][Tizen.CircularUI_1.1], MediaView and MediaPlayer APIs are provided in Tizen.CircularUI API to make it easier to use.
 Please check out the following documents to learn how to use it.

  - API specification